cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

                                     // but u128 implements Copy, so it's okay to still
                                     // use x afterward

 } // Here, x goes out of scope and is dropped.
-But because a's value was moved, nothing
+But because my_struct's value was moved, nothing
 // special happens.

-fn takes_ownership(a_struct: A) { // a_struct comes into scope
+fn takes_ownership(some_struct: A) { // some_struct comes into scope
-} // Here, a_struct goes out of scope and `drop` is called.
+} // Here, some_struct goes out of scope and `drop` is called.

 fn makes_copy(some_uinteger: u128) { // some_uinteger comes into scope
 } // Here, some_integer goes out of scope and is dropped.